c-florist/dune-api/README.md

 ### Project goals

 - [x] Add basic routes for characters, houses and organisations
+- [ ] Add some other fun routes for additional information, e.g. `GET /characters/random`
 - [ ] Add all seed data for basic routes
-- [ ] Add some other fun routes for additional information, e.g. `GET /characters/random`
-- [ ] Add CI/CD pipeline and make deployable on AWS (or other free tier cloud service)

 ### Data to add